MQCybersec/mqcybersec-website/src/content/writeups/24-seceduw4-codedconspiracy.md

 ---
 title: "coded_conspiracy"
 description: "Our team has discovered a series of binaries on a seized web server associated with NO_NO_NO.
 These binaries seem to communicate extensively.
-Your task is to find a way to analyse these messages. 'nc chals.secedu.site 5018'"
+Your task is to find a way to analyse these messages.\n\n`nc chals.secedu.site 5018`"
 pubDate: 2024-10-02
 ctf: "SecEdu CTF 2024"
 category: "rev"